Warwick: Rail

 The town has two railway stations, both on the Chiltern Main Line: Located a short distance north of the town centre is Warwick railway station, which has direct rail services to Leamington Spa, London, Birmingham and Stratford-upon-Avon; these services are provided by Chiltern Railways.
 In addition, a few peak-hour trains to and from Birmingham are operated by West Midlands Trains.
 The second station is Warwick Parkway, an out-of-town station opened in 2000 on the western outskirts of the town, this provides frequent services to London and Birmingham.
 Historically, the Leamington & Warwick Tramways & Omnibus Company operated between the towns from 1881 to 1930.

-Bus & Coach
+Bus and coach

 Bus services to Leamington Spa, Stratford-upon-Avon and Coventry are operated by Stagecoach in Warwickshire from the bus station in the town centre.
 There is also a National Express coach stop in the town's bus station with limited services.
 The nearby Warwick Parkway railway station also has a coach stop with more frequent services.